PowerUser64/colorscheme-shuffler.nvim/README.md

 ## API

 - `next()` - Call this function to change to the next random colorscheme.
 Pass a list of colorschemes to pick from a specific list.
 - `append_blacklist()` - Add a new colorscheme to the blacklist.
-Useful if you want to distribute your configuration across multiple files.
+Useful if you want to split up your config.
 - `append_deck()` - Add a new colorscheme to the list of all colorschemes, applying the blacklist filters.
+Useful if you want to split up your config.

 ## Acknowledgments